AlharthAlfannad/spocode/README.md

  - go to line forty one
  - return count
- - rename variable count to sum to undersand how to speak commands open the class Execute.
+ - rename variable count to sum

+ To undersand how to speak commands open the class Execute.